pingcap/docs-tidb-operator/zh/deploy-tidb-monitor-across-multiple-kubernetes.md

       - name: ${cluster_name}
         namespace: ${cluster_namespace}
       externalLabels:
-        # kubernetes indicates the k8s cluster name, you can change
+        # k8s_clsuter indicates the k8s cluster name, you can change
         # the label's name on your own, but you should notice that the
         # "cluster" label has been used by the TiDB metrics already.
         # For more information, please refer to the issue